SwampDragons/SurpriseFlowers/README.md

 # Surprise Flowers
-This little tool traces its origins to a joke-argument between my husband and me about four years ago, when I was first learning Python.
+This little tool traces its origins to a joke-argument between my husband and me back in 2013, when I was a pretty green developer and first learning Python.
 The premise of the argument was that while he bought me flowers on all of the important special occasions -- e.g. my birthday, our anniversary, Valentine's Day -- he never bought me flowers "just because."
 His defense was that since he loved me so much _all the time_ he never thought "I love her so much right now that I'm going to buy her flowers."

 I said, "I think I can fix that," and Surprise Flowers was born.